-- People who test positive would be required to pay for any positive tests, at a rate of up to 10% of their monthly payment, until fully repaid.
-A person with a substance use disorder who continues to test positive throughout the trial could experience a continuous reduction in their payment of up to \$55 a fortnight.
-We note that the requirement for a welfare recipient to pay for compliance measures required under law represents a significant departure from established social security policy. - A person who refuses to take a test will have their payment cancelled automatically, and cannot apply again for four weeks.
-This is a strongly punitive measure that does not take into account the anxiety that testing could provoke for some participants - particularly those with comorbid substance use and mental health problems - and does not allow the person to make a decision to reengage sooner than four weeks.
+- A person who refuses to take a test will have their payment cancelled automatically 'with effect from the day on which the refusal occurred' and cannot apply again for four weeks.
+This is a strongly punitive measure that does not take into account the anxiety that testing could provoke for some participants particularly those with comorbid substance use and mental health problems and does not allow the person to make a decision to reengage sooner than four weeks.
 Even if a person decided to come back even the same or next day for testing, they would lose four weeks of payment. - If a trial participant fails to turn up for any appointment with Centrelink during the trial their payment will be suspended and not back-paid even when they re-engage.
-Again we note that this represents a significant departure from established social security policy for other income support recipients who fail to attend appointments. - There are no provisions to financially support jobseekers to engage in treatment for example, assistance with travel costs or to meet the costs associated with some treatments (for example opioid substitution therapy which costs around \$42 a week).
+This represents a significant departure from established social security policy for other income support recipients who fail to attend appointments. - There are no provisions to financially support jobseekers to engage in treatment for example, assistance with travel costs.

-4. About St Vincent's Health Australia
+3. About St Vincent's Health Australia

-St Vincent's Health Australia is the nation's largest not-for-profit health and aged care provider.
-We operate six public hospitals, nine private hospitals and 16 aged care facilities in Queensland, New South Wales and Victoria.
+St Vincent's Health Australia (SVHA) is the nation's largest not-for-profit health and aged care provider.
+We operate two public hospitals, 10 private hospitals and 19 aged care facilities in Queensland, New South Wales and Victoria.
 Along with three co-located research institutes - the Victor Chang Cardiac Research Institute, the Garvan Institute of Medical Research and St Vincent's Institute of Medical Research - we work in close partnership with other research bodies, universities, and health care providers.